bullhorn/rest-api-docs/source/includes/entityref/paybill/_expensesheetentry.md

 # ExpenseSheetEntry

-This entity represents the required certifications for a ExpenseSheetEntry.
+This entity represents the required certifications for an ExpenseSheetEntry.